QueenFavour/Data_X/README.md

 - Which zone recorded the highest and lowest number of sales

 ### Data Analysis
-This is where we include some basic lines of code or queries during my analysis;
+This is where we include some basic EXCEL functions used during my analysis;

 ```EXCEL
 LARGE MAX MIN SUM MAXIF MINIF